-The HDR peak brightness is disappointing.
-The RU7100 can't get bright enough to deliver a vivid HDR image.
-Small highlights in dark scenes are dimmed by the TV's algorithms, as shown by our 2% window test.
+The RU7100 has inadequate HDR peak brightness.
+It can't get bright enough to deliver a vivid HDR image.
+The TV's algorithms are able to dim small highlights in dark scenes, as shown by our 2% window test.
 This is known as CE dimming.

 Our measurements were taken in the 'Movie' picture mode, with no calibration settings and Auto Motion Plus settings set to 'Off.'
 Some settings may produce a brighter image.

 The RU7100 has very good black uniformity.
-Although you can see some flashlighting, it is not very visible under normal viewing conditions.
+Although you can see some flashlighting, it's not very visible under normal viewing conditions.
 It becomes more noticeable if you watch a very dark scene in a dark room.
 Unfortunately, there is no local dimming feature to improve black uniformity.

 The RU7100 has excellent color accuracy after calibration.
 Any remaining inaccuracies are almost impossible to spot without the aid of a colorimeter.
 The color temperature is almost spot on the 6500K target, and the gamma follows the target curve more closely, but not perfectly.

 Changing Color Space settings from 'Auto' to 'Custom' reduced the color gamut drastically, so we had to make big changes in the color calibration.
 We recommend that users leave it at 'Auto' to avoid this.

 You can see our recommended settings here.

 DVDs and other 480p content are displayed well, with no upscaling artifacts.

 1080p content, including Blu-rays and non-4k console games, are well-shown.